UKEIAM/TrialLlama/README.md

 # Masters-Thesis
 @author Kevin Kraus
 Masters thesis in the domain of NLP in cooperation with the IAM at UKE: Fine-tuning small LLMs for precision oncology use-cases
-# MTB Patient Trial Matching based on a fine-tuned llama 2 model
+# MTB Patient Trial Matching based on a fine-tuned Llama2-7b model
 ## Repo structure
 Beside a whole bunch of utils, scripts and data-related files the most important python files are:
 - `scripts/prepare_dataset.py` for preparing the dataset for fine-tuning based on the data provided by TREC Precision Medicine Track Challenge